The Railway Children Return: Is the Movie Inspired by a True Story?

 Directed by Morgan Matthews, ‘The Railway Children Return’ is a family drama film that follows a group of children who are evacuated from their hometown and land in Yorkshire village during the Second World War.
 Soon, they encounter a young soldier who is also stranded away from home.
-However, their kindness toward the stranger lands the kids in trouble.
+However, their kindness toward the stranger causes the kids to get in trouble.
 Given the free-spirited children and their feel-good adventures, many must be wondering if the film is based on actual events.
 If you are seeking answers about the inspiration behind ‘The Railway Children Return,’ here is everything you need to know!

 The story was initially serialized in ‘The London Magazine’ in 1905 before being published as a book in 1906.
 The novel was adapted into a feature film of the same name, written and directed by Lionel Jeffries.
 ‘The Railway Children Return’ is a sequel to the 1970 film and continues to story of Roberta ‘Bobbie’ Waterbury, a main character in the original film.
 The new movie is set in 1944 against the backdrop of the Second World War.
 In the sequel, Bobbie is a grandmother and houses children moving in from Salford.